-When warmer weather hits, road trips are a great way to explore a new area of the country or a fun way to seek out new adventures south of the border.
+Road trips are a great way to explore some new places close by you've never seen before.
 Before you set off on a trip, it’s always a good idea to prep your car for the adventure so you don’t hit any snags or run into any problems on the road.

 A checklist to prepare your car for a long road trip: